-- The Chase Freedom FlexSM offers up to 5% back in annual rotating categories, and while you can potentially combine those points with those from a card that accrues “premium” Ultimate Rewards points (like the Chase Sapphire Preferred® Card, Ink Business Preferred® Credit Card, or Ink Business Cash℠ Credit Card), you’re still coming out ahead even if you only occasionally take advantage of the bonus categories.
+- The Chase Freedom FlexSM offers up to 5% back in annual rotating categories, and while you can potentially combine those points with those from a card that accrues “premium” Ultimate Rewards points (like the Chase Sapphire Preferred® Card, Ink Business Preferred® Credit Card, or Ink Business Cash® Credit Card), you’re still coming out ahead even if you only occasionally take advantage of the bonus categories.

 The Disney Premier Visa Card offers 2x points on gas, groceries, restaurants, and select Disney purchases.
 Again, unless you’re spending a lot on merchandise (and judging by the number of small princesses I’ve seen walking around some families certainly do), I think you can do better with other cards.

-- For grocery purchases, you’re almost certainly going to be better off with an American Express card.
+- For purchases at the supermarket, you’re almost certainly going to be better off with an American Express card.
 The American Express® Gold Card (4x at U.S. supermarkets up to $25,000 per calendar year), both Amex EveryDay Cards, the Blue Cash Everyday® Card from American Express, and Blue Cash Preferred® Card from American Express and are more rewarding

-- For dining, the Chase Sapphire Preferred® Card offers double points on dining, and provide more flexibility than you’d get with Disney Reward Dollars
+- For dining, the Chase Sapphire Preferred® Card offers 3x points on dining, and provide more flexibility than you’d get with Disney Reward Dollars

 And those are just the personal cash back cards — if you start looking at business cards and cards that accrue program-specific points there are even more options.